LearnWeb3DAO/Layer2/README.md

 1. `asserter` - the proposer attempting to post a proof of transactions on the main chain, thereby asserting their validity
 2. `challenger` - the user trying to prove that the proof posted by the `asserter` is fraudulent
-3. `verifier` - a smart contract on the main chain that verifies the proof and checks it's validity
+3. `verifier` - a smart contract on the main chain that verifies the proof and checks its validity

-An `asserter` has to provide a bond to propose a block of transactions, usually in the form of some ETH.
+An `asserter` must provide a bond to propose a block of transactions, usually in the form of some ETH.
-A `challenger` also has to provide a bond (usually ETH) to make a challenge.
+A `challenger` also must provide a bond (usually ETH) to make a challenge.
 The `verifier` will verify the transaction(s) on the main chain.

 If the `asserter` is found to be fraudulent, they lose some of their bond.
 The `verifier` gets some of the asserter's bond for processing the verification, and the `challenger` gets another portion of the asserter's bond as a reward for finding the fraud.